What does .io mean: When to use it, pros and cons, and more

 - Wide search engine recognition – Google doesn’t relate .io to British Indian Ocean Territory, meaning it does not specifically target that geographical area when showing .io sites in search results.

-Cons of .io Domains
+Cons of .io domains

 Besides offering several advantages, the .io domain extension also brings several downsides, including:

 - Lower trust and memorability scores – compared to popular domains like .com and .org, .io is less trustworthy and memorable.
 Its trust rating sits at only around 3.0, and it is one of the least memorable domain name extensions, with a score of 28%.
-It may be because .io is relatively new and has not gained the same credibility and reputation as .com.
+It might be because .io is relatively new and has not gained the same credibility and reputation as .com.

 Pro Tip